pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

     ALTER TABLE shard_db_1.shard_table_2 ADD COLUMN c2 INT;
     ```

-2. `DM-worker` sends the DDL information of the two sharded tables of `mysql-replica-01` to `DM-master`, and `DM-master` creates the corresponding DDL lock.
+2. DM-worker sends the received DDL information of the two sharded tables of `mysql-replica-01` to DM-master, and DM-master creates the corresponding DDL lock.
 3. Use `show-ddl-lock` to check the information of the current DDL lock.

     ```bash